 Pastor of Community Outreach, Woodruff Place Baptist Church

-Joey is currently the pastor at Woodruff Place Baptist Church.
+Joey is currently the associate pastor at Woodruff Place Baptist Church.
 He lives with his wonderful wife Sarah and has three children.
 They love living just a couple blocks away from the church and greeting their neighbors on their way to and from church.
 Their community on the Near Eastside of Indianapolis is especially important to them.
 Joey loves his church community and guiding the congregation during this exciting time.